-6. Mix the fresh herbs into the softened butter, break it into small chunks and place them under the skin covering the breast.
-Put the lemon, onion, and celery inside the cavity.
+6. Mix the fresh herbs into the softened butter, break it into small chunks, and place them under the skin covering the breast.
+Put the lemon, onion, celery, and bay leaf inside the cavity.
 (That’s it, no stuffing; food safety police strongly advise against cooking stuffing inside the turkey, and when you cook it separately, you get more crusty surface area, anyway.)

 7. Place the turkey breast side down on the roasting rack, and put the reserved neck in the bottom of the pan for extra flavor.
 Roast in the oven for 45 minutes, basting the turkey every 20 minutes once the pan juices start to accumulate.